Jeff Thomason

-Jeffrey David Thomason (born December 30, 1969) is a former American football tight end.
+Jeffrey David Thomason (born December 30, 1969) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Oregon Ducks.

 First NFL stint

-After playing college football at Oregon, he was signed as an undrafted free agent by the Cincinnati Bengals in 1992.
+After playing college football at the University of Oregon, he was signed as an undrafted free agent by the Cincinnati Bengals in 1992.
 He played for the Bengals, Green Bay Packers, and Philadelphia Eagles, primarily as a reserve player, for ten years.
 He retired in 2002.

 Second NFL stint

-Thomason returned to the spotlight before Super Bowl XXXIX when he was re-signed by the Eagles three years after his retirement in order to temporarily replace injured tight end Chad Lewis.
+Thomason returned to the spotlight before Super Bowl XXXIX when he was re-signed by the Eagles two years after his retirement in order to temporarily replace injured tight end Chad Lewis.
 After seeing a few plays of action during the Eagles' loss in that game, he retired once again that summer, returning to the construction business he had been working at before he was re-signed.